 Check our pages about F.O.D TV and Radio F.O.D!

 Whilst Club F.O.D was originally established to prevent Social Isolation within the LGBT+ community, we realised that there was a need for a service that aimed to reduce Social Isolation where it already exists.
-This has led to us establishing a dedicated Befriending Service for LGBT+ people in Reading.
+This has led to us developing a dedicated Befriending Service for LGBT+ people.
 We will offer two types of service:

 - Tea-friending - A weekly or fortnightly visit from a Befriender